surajjaiswal11/Demo-spring-boot-microservices/README.md

 **department-service** - a module containing the second of our sample microservices that allows to perform CRUD operation

-**common-data** -  a module contaning common entity, repo and constants files.
+**common-data** -  a module contaning common entity, repo and constants files all our microserivces.

 Navigate to http://localhost:8080/swagger-ui.html (department-service) and  http://localhost:8080/swagger-ui.html (user-service) in your browser to check everything is working correctly and needed request body.
 You can change the default port in the application.properties file